finbourne/access-sdk-java/sdk/docs/UserRolesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // UserRolesApi apiInstance = apiFactory.build(UserRolesApi.class);

         UserRolesApi apiInstance = ApiFactoryBuilder.build(fileName).build(UserRolesApi.class);
         String filter = "filter_example"; // String | Optional.
 Expression to filter the result set String sortBy = "sortBy_example"; // String | Optional.
 Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName
         Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
         String page = "page_example"; // String | Optional.
 Encoded page string returned from a previous search result that will retrieve   the next page of data. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfUserRoleResponse result = apiInstance.listUserRoles(filter, sortBy, limit, page).execute(opts);

             ResourceListOfUserRoleResponse result = apiInstance.listUserRoles(filter, sortBy, limit, page).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {